-Wet cleaning CIP (self-cleaning) mechanism available for tubular chain conveyors consists of a 3-step internal tube cleaning process:
+The wet cleaning CIP (self-cleaning) mechanism available for tubular chain conveyors consists of a 3-step internal tube cleaning process:

 - Rinse – a water rinse is run through the system to flush out debris and the foam cleaning/sanitation agent.

-- Dry Air – warm, dry air is pumped throughout to dry the system and make it ready for resumption of operation.
+- Dry Air – warm, dry air is pumped throughout to dry the system and make it ready for the resumption of operation.

 Dry cleaning mechanisms available for tubular cable conveyors: